tungerer/tungerer.github.io/_pages/cv.md

 * 2017-2018: MSc Linguistics (with distinction), University of Edinburgh
   * Thesis: "Priming as evidence of links between constructions: A study of aspects of the English resultative network"
   * Supervisor: Prof Graeme Trousdale
-* 2014-15: Study year abroad at the University of Cambridge
+* 2014-15: Study year at the University of Cambridge via Erasmus+
 * 2012-2019: Staatsexamen for teaching English and German at secondary schools (with distinction) and BA British Studies, Leipzig University
   * Thesis: "Mediopassives in English – A cognitive empirical approach"
   * Supervisor: Prof Doris Schönefeld